circle-free/merkle-trees/js/README.md

 ## Various TODOs and Notes (In Order of Priority) ##

-- [ ] Build an "incomplete", yet "useful", merkle tree from a proof
+- [ ] Partial Tree documentation and more testing
 - [ ] Consolidate single/multi update function (or de-consolidate everything... hmm...)
 - [ ] option to output all data as eth-compatible prefixed hex strings
 - [ ] deleting elements (from the end)
 - [ ] support for arbitrary size elements
+- [ ] test how null/undefined elements before the append index affect trees/proofs
 - [ ] TypeScript (possibly with a Proof class)
 - [ ] index-less (existence-only) single-proofs
 - [ ] support index-less (compact existence-only) single-proofs